thinktandem/thinktandem.io/src/content/articles/drupal6lts-php7-platform.md

 #### Migrating To Platform.sh

 We chose [platform.sh](https://platform.sh/) to move the Drupal 6 sites we maintain.
-This is largely due to the fact that our other go to hosting provider, [Pantheon](https://pantheon.io/) only allows certain vendors to spin up new Drupal 6 sites.
+This is largely due to the fact that our other go-to hosting provider, [Pantheon](https://pantheon.io/) only allows certain vendors to spin up new Drupal 6 sites.
 If you have moved a vanilla Drupal site to platform.sh before, the process is pretty much the same.

 We usually like to hook all our platform sites up to github as they are easier to maintain.
 Once you have your Drupal 6 site in github, we need to add a couple files to the repo.